 There is a lot of woolly information and advice about diving cylinders.

-- Negativity buoyant so they tend to roll you over all the time
+- Negatively buoyant so they tend to roll you over all the time on a dive

 - Prone to rusting especially as in SA we have to stamp the visual inspection every year.